Government opens public consultation on the use of early treatment in the SUS

 On the last 21st, the Executive Secretariat of the Ministry of Health voted against the document’s guidelines and, therefore, in favor of the use of these drugs; the Ministry of Health’s Primary Health Care Secretariat; Department of Specialized Health Care of the Ministry of Health; the Ministry of Health’s Secretariat for Labor Management and Health Education; the Special Secretariat for Indigenous Health of the Ministry of Health and the CFM.

-The Health Surveillance Secretariat of the Ministry of Health voted in favor of not using early treatment; the Ministry of Health’s Department of Science, Technology, Innovation and Strategic Inputs; the National Supplementary Health Agency); the National Council of Health Secretaries (CNS); the Conass National Council of Municipal Health Secretariats and the National Council of Municipal Health Secretariats (Conasems).
+The Health Surveillance Secretariat of the Ministry of Health voted in favor of not using early treatment; the Ministry of Health’s Department of Science, Technology, Innovation and Strategic Inputs; the National Supplementary Health Agency); the National Council of Health Secretaries (CNS); the National Council of Municipal Health Secretaries (Conass); and the National Council of Municipal Health Secretariats (Conasems).